John Watson, Senior PCB Designer at Legrand North America on Altium Nexus

 Thank you, thank you for having me.
 It's a pleasure being here.

 Yeah thanks for joining.
 So, why don't you start by sharing with our listeners and watchers about what you do at Legrand, and because you really have kind of a wide... you do a lot!
-I don't know how you, if you have any time at home ever?
+I don't know how you do it, if you have any time at home ever?

 No, no I don't.
 No I'm the senior PCB engineer for Legrand, and we are a conglomerate of several divisions of what's called the building control systems and these divisions could basically go around the world; and in each one of these divisions we have designers, PCB designers and librarians and people who work on schematics and everything else.
 So I'm responsible for that, I'm the Administrator also, responsible for kind of mentoring them and training them, answering any other questions that they may have that come up.
 So we also then make sure that we constantly have the PCB designs that we're working on moving, flowing through there, so that's basically what I do.